 NSA Sheep Event is a highly commended event that has grown in strength over the years.
 It is a huge draw for sheep farmers from across the UK, pulling large numbers of visitors from the Midlands, South West England and Wales, as well as further afield.
 It is also used by industry organisations as a destination for inward trade missions from around the globe, alongside international visitors who travel to the event independently.

 The beauty of the event is that it is a business-to-business trade event but with a friendly feel and community atmosphere.
 It is an enjoyable day out for attendees to socialise at, as well as pick up new skills, increase their knowledge and make serious business decisions and purchases.
 Companies and organisations that take trade stand space frequently comment on this unique mix and how conducive it is for them to do business.

-Bookings will open soon for NSA Sheep Event 2022.
+Bookings are open for NSA Sheep Event 2022 - click here.

 The Three Counties Showground is a great setting for the event, with indoor trade stands located in the Wye and Avon Halls, and outdoor trade stands on the facing grassy area.